-One of the lesser emphasized biblical truths is that Jesus lived a perfect life, not just to give us an example of a godly life, but also to fulfill all righteousness for us.
+One of the lesser emphasized biblical truths is that Jesus lived a perfect life, not just to give us an example of a godly life but also to fulfill all righteousness for us.
 In other words, we can get the credit for his perfect life!
-In fact, this is the main reason he lived a perfect life.
-His main motivation was to be our substitute, not our example.
+This is why he lived a perfect life.
+His primary motivation was to be our substitute, not our example.

 There’s a big difference between the two.
-An example shows us what we have to do but we must still do it.
+An example shows us what we must do, but we must still do it.
 A substitute, however, does it for us.
 A substitute takes the responsibility off of me and places it on himself.

 This is what Jesus did.
 He knew we could never perfectly keep all the commandments, no matter how hard we tried.
 So, he took the responsibility to do it for us.
-Then, out of love, he credits his perfection, his righteousness to us.
-This is why one name the Bible gives him is the Lord, our Righteousness:
+Then, out of love, he credits his perfection and righteousness to us.
+This is why one name the Bible gives him is the Lord, our Righteousness.
+The prophet Jeremiah said,

 We Can Be Completely Covered

 Only through Jesus’ righteousness can we stand before God and be welcomed to spend eternity with him.
 We need to be completely covered with Christ’s robe of righteousness.
-In other words, the only good works we should present to God are Christ’s good works.
+In other words, Christ’s good works are the only good works we should present to God.
 If we mix in our own good works, we stand before God with stains and holes in our clothing because all of our works are still tainted with sin.

-For example, we might do something good for a person but then we get a twinge of pride.
-We may pray, but our minds wander when we pray.
+For example, we might do something good for a person but then get a twinge of pride.
+We may pray, but our minds wander.
 Instead of trusting God completely, worry fills our hearts.
 Just like that, we have tainted our good works with sin.

-This is why we have to cover ourselves with Christ’s righteousness from head to toe.
+This is why we must be covered with Christ’s righteousness from head to toe.

 Friends, see that Christ kept all the commandments for you.
 See that he offers his righteousness to you.
 Trust in what he has done for you.
-Clothe yourselves in his beautiful robe of righteousness.
-It is the most important thing you can ever do.
+Be clothed in his beautiful robe of righteousness.